corda/corda5-samples/java-samples/encumbrance-pawn-shop/README.md

       "requestBody": {
          "lender": "CN=Bob, OU=Test Dept, O=R3, L=London, C=GB",
          "loanAmount": 1000,
-         "collateral": "<asset-id>", // Check Viewing Data in the Vault Section on get this }
+         "collateral": "<asset-id>" // Check Viewing Data in the Vault Section on get this }
     }

+### Viewing Data in the Vault

+You could view the Loan and the Asset using the GetLoanFlow and GetAssetFlow respectively.
+The request body are as below:

+      {
+         "clientRequestId": "get-asset",
+         "flowClassName": "com.r3.developers.samples.encumbrance.workflows.GetAssetFlow",
+         "requestBody": {
+         }
+      }
+Replace the ```flowClassName``` with ```com.r3.developers.samples.encumbrance.workflows.GetLoanFlow``` to view the available Loans in the vault.
+Don't forget to change the client-id as well.

+Note that the Asset is encumbered.
+But Encumbrances should form a complete directed cycle, otherwise one can spend the "encumbrance" (Loan) state, which would freeze the "encumbered" (Asset) state forever.
+That's why Loan should also be dependent on Asset.

 ### Transfer Encumbered Asset (Should Fail)